JAugusto42/xfetch/README.md

 # xfetch
-A simple fetch for linux
+A simple fetch for Arch Linux only...

+# Installing
+Just clone the repo and execute with python3 or just chmod +x and execute.